plotly/plotly.py/pages/treemaps.md

 If a `color` argument is passed, the color of a node is computed as the average of the color values of its children, weighted by their values.

+!!! note

-**Note**: for best results, ensure that the first `path` element is a single root node.
+    For best results, ensure that the first `path` element is a single root node.
 In the examples below we are creating a dummy column containing identical values for each row to achieve this.

 ```python
 import plotly.express as px